bdb112/pyfusion/README.rst

    on machines with acccess to the archivedB maybe use functools.wraps so that the __doc__ of plot_signals can be seen

+Version 0.7.7 alpha

+* Add a valid_dates feature to base.py so that pyfusion.cfg can have
+  changes to parameters for specific date ranges.
+* implement for L53_LP05-12 - need to do converse for LP_U
+* Also simple check that params['DMD'] is consistent between npz.file and pyfusion.cfg
+* add no_cache option to getdata so that the local cache can be avoided, (activate by save_compress=0 in save to_local for now)

 Version 0.7.6 alpha

 * change W7X shot to a tuple (reason for calling an alpha)
 * debug some error messages in W7X
 * fix images in README.rst
 * make the feedback about which shotDA file is used only print for VERBOSE>0
 * fix units and magnitude error in puff_db
 * integrate filter function had a confused baseline removal - now fixed and allows for constant and slope removal
 * added hold=2 option to plot_signals.py to put such data on a second y axis (also in data/plots allow plotting a single channel on an existing axis for overplotting etc)
 * converted mini_summary to use pure pyfusion
 * improvements to plot_both_LP2D, debug weighted averaging
 * get_shot_list - info messages suppressed unless VREBOSE>0
 * acq/data/base - keep track of data source (source via acq.source) in params
 * several Langmuir file - change Vp to Vf
 * N2_puff_correlation - move ECH to a twin axis, imporve limit setting
 * extract_limiter_coords - extract limiter profile in midplane, include node index list

-Version 0.7.5 beta

-* integrate doc and update README.rst, eliminate README.md
-* get_shot_list - nicer output format
-* data/base.py warn if cached data is in a temp dir
-* DA_info optional 3rd positional argument - key to examine
-* process_Langmuir - rearrange so that mask can be re set by simple paste
-* mini_summary - add some more diags
-* plot_both_LP2D.py - plot upper and lower segs together, only some improvements back ported to plot_LP2D.py
-* run_process_LP - changed tcomp to slightly smaller to allow for early breakdown
-* partial fix of save_to_local - don't allow local_saves from local cache (only works on machines with acccess to the archivedB
-* save_to_local saves log in a pickle

 See below for previous updates